Validation of Matching: Extensions

 \subsection{Validation of Error Rates}

-The validation methods for precision and recall can be easily extended to other measures of accuracy for network reconciliation methods.
-For example, for query algorithms, we can define single-node error for node $x \in \mathcal{X}$ as \be w(x) = I(\mathcal{M}(x) \not= \hat{\mathcal{M}}(x)), \ee meaning that the algorithm has an error on a node if it either fails to identify all matches for the node or identifies any false matches for it.
+The validation methods for precision and recall can be easily extended to other measures of accuracy for matching algorithms.
+For example, for complete algorithms, we can define single-node error for node $x \in X$ as \be w(x) = \mathbf{1}_{\imx \not= \amx}, \ee meaning that the algorithm has an error on a node if it either fails to identify all matches for the node or identifies any false matches for it.
 The error rate for the algorithm can be defined as the average of single-node errors over all nodes in $X$.
-As for precision and recall rates, we can validate the error rate by using a sample of nodes with verified actual matches to bound the error rate for a holdout algorithm and using a sample of nodes to validate the rate of disagreement between the holdout algorithm and the algorithm developed on all available data.
+As we did for precision and recall rates, we can validate the error rate by using a sample of nodes with verified actual matches to bound the error rate for a holdout algorithm and using a sample of nodes to validate the rate of disagreement between the holdout algorithm and the algorithm developed on all available data.